 The potential success of the collective settlement scheme will, however, be closely tied to a claimant's ability to use the collective action scheme.
 If the opt-out certification process proves to be unduly restrictive, the defendant will no longer be induced to settle.
-The residency provisions in the CRA may also present issues to the success of the collective settlement scheme.71 Defendants could be reluctant to pursue a collective settlement scheme since it does not automatically provide the 'global' settlement that they might be seeking, given non-UK domiciled individuals will need to opt in to any settlement.72 Nonetheless, certain other provisions may further promote settlement, for instance that any remaining unpaid damages are to be paid to charity.73 It, therefore, awaits to be seen how the collective settlement scheme is adopted.
+The residency provisions in the CRA may also present issues to the success of the collective settlement scheme.76 Defendants could be reluctant to pursue a collective settlement scheme since it does not automatically provide the 'global' settlement that they might be seeking, given non-UK-domiciled individuals will need to opt in to any settlement.77 Nonetheless, certain other provisions may further promote settlement, for instance that any remaining unpaid damages are to be paid to charity.78 It, therefore, awaits to be seen how the collective settlement scheme is adopted.

 Outlook and conclusions

 The number of high-profile, high-value class and group actions brought in England has continued to increase in recent years.
-The introduction of opt-out proceedings, combined with cases such as Mastercard, Vedanta and Lloyd, demonstrate the determination of both the legislature and the courts to develop this area, in particular as a key means for consumers to seek redress across a variety of sectors.
-The year 2020 is likely to be a pivotal one in determining whether this upward trend continues, for a number of reasons.
+The introduction of opt-out proceedings, combined with decisions in cases such as Merricks, Okpabi and Lloyd, demonstrate the determination of both the legislature and the courts to develop this area, in particular as a key means for individuals to seek redress across a variety of sectors.
+The year 2021 is likely to be a pivotal one in determining whether this upward trend continues, for a number of reasons.

 1 Camilla Sanger is a partner and Peter Wickham and James Lawrence are associates at Slaughter and May.
-The authors would like to thank Charlotte McLean for her assistance in producing this chapter.
+The authors would like to thank Chaya Kupperman for her assistance in producing this chapter.

 2 For convenience, 'England' and 'England and Wales' will be used interchangeably.